isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 Between 1986 and 1996, Singapore grew at an average of 12.8% a year, launching Singapore into a group of fast-growing nations that analysts termed Asian Tigers.
 Singapore alongside Taiwan, Korea and Hong Kong, were hailed for their remarkable growth over the decade.

-One key success factor that the ability to constantly make Singapore relevant to the global economy.
+One key success factor was the ability to constantly make Singapore relevant to the global economy.
 Without a large domestic market or natural resources, there is no real impetus for large companies to invest in us.
 Neither would large countries want to trade with a tiny island that had little to offer in return.
+However, we continued to reinvent ourselves, refining and reshaping our value proposition.

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-19%20at.png)